 But what makes beetroot so special as a vegetable?
 Let’s have a look:

 This colourful tuber is known variously as red beet, table beet or beetroot.
 Its appealing purple-red hue hasn’t brought it much popularity, though.
 In fact, beetroot is not even in the top 10 of the most frequently consumed vegetables in Switzerland.
 This is despite the fact that beetroot was apparently already consumed in antiquity, so it’s had more than a few centuries’ time to make a place for itself in our diets.
 The Romans were the first to cultivate it, and it later spread throughout Europe, including Switzerland.
 Since then the beet has been a native crop here, thriving in moist and humus-rich loamy soils like those found for example in the Lake Constance region.
 In addition to the well-known red beet, the tuber also comes in yellow (golden) and white versions.

-The truth is that we don’t always have to go for some exotic superfood from far-off lands, because we have our own local vegetable that can hold its own in terms of health benefits.
+The truth is that we don’t always have to go for some exotic superfood from far-off lands, because our own local vegetable brings us vitality and well-being in a glass.